Fees, Funding & Sessions

 If eligible, parents must provide a 30-hour code and their National Insurance Number on the Parent Declaration form.
 As the free childcare cannot be claimed until the code has been verified, it is crucial for parents to submit this information promptly to avoid any delays.

-For complete information on early years funding, including eligibility and support options, please visit the Childcare Choices/30 hours free childcare, Tax free Childcare for more information.
+For complete information on early years funding, including eligibility and support options, please visit the Best Start in Life website for more information.

 It is important that parents reconfirm their eligibility for the free childcare entitlement every three months.
 HMRC will send reminders to ensure parents stay updated on their eligibility.